 Chances are that many items are irrelevant to your daily work.
 Filters to the rescue!
 You can select from a list of predefined filters:

-You will notice that the filter condition is being added to the top of the list:
+You will notice that a filter condition is added to the top of the list:

-Any condition that you select will be added to this list of filter conditions.
-If you want to remove any filter condition, click the "x" icon.
+Any condition you select is added to this list of filter conditions.
+To remove any filter condition, click the "x" icon.
 This also works while the filter menu is open.